 Follow along in this video as Mike shows you proper hamstring stretching techniques!

-All three muscles of the posterior thigh originate from the ischial tuberosity of the hip and insert into either the tibia or fibula at the knee.
+The hamstrings are a group of three muscles that include: the biceps femoris (long head), semimembranosus, and semitendinosus.
+All three muscles of the posterior thigh originate from the ischial tuberosity (sit bone) of the hip and insert into either the tibia or fibula at the knee.
 The hamstrings flex the knee and extend the hip; thus, to stretch the hamstrings you must do the opposite actions: extend the knee and flex the hip.
-So if the hamstrings originate at the hip and insert at the knee, should you be feeling a hamstring stretch in your lower leg or foot?
+So if the hamstrings originate at the hip and insert at the knee, should you be feeling a hamstring stretch in your foot, more than likely not.

 If you’re feeling a “stretch” in your lower leg or foot during a hamstring stretch, you are most likely experiencing neurogenic symptoms arising from the sciatic nerve.
 The sciatic nerve, the largest and longest nerve in the body, branches off the lumbosacral plexus (L4-S3) near the hips and runs down the posterior thigh and leg all the way to the foot.
 Unlike muscles, nerves do not like to be stretched or tensioned.
 Instead, nerves are supposed to glide or slide within soft tissue nerve beds.
 Impaired neurodynamics or soft tissue restrictions limit nerve sliding and instead tension the nerve.
 This can generate symptoms of pain, numbness, and tingling, anywhere along the nerve’s sensory distribution.